Siphokazi Mani-Lusithi: Provincial government

 Mani-Lusithi was elected to the Eastern Cape Provincial Legislature in the 2019 Eastern Cape provincial election.
 She was then appointed Member of the Executive Council (MEC) for Social Development by the newly elected premier, Oscar Mabuyane.

 On 16 August 2022, Mani-Lusithi was appointed as the MEC for Human Settlements.
+Following the 2024 general election, the Department of Public Works and Infrastructure was merged with the Department of Human Settlements; Mani-Lusithi was appointed MEC for the newly established department.